CHIROPRACTIC at Health In The Bay.

 Chiropractic is also known to help with many other conditions such as jaw pain, vertigo, knee and ankle pain, sciatica, nerve pain and muscle weakness.
 By having a freely moving skeletal system, the nervous system (which is partly housed and protected by the spine) will also be able to function freely and optimally.
-By improving the ability of the nervous system to function, a treatment by a Chiropractor can have other follow on benefits such as improving low energy, insomnia, poor immunity and poor posture.
+By improving the ability of the nervous system to function, a treatment by a Chiropractor can have other follow on benefits.

 What techniques are used by Martina at Health In The Bay?

 Our chiropractor, Martina, utilises a wide variety and combination of techniques that cater to individual needs, and ensures the treatment is both effective and comfortable for the client.
-Her treatment approach involves directly treating the presenting symptoms and imbalances, as well as addressing the underlying cause to ensure long lasting changes for the client.
-Her techniques can address imbalances of the skeletal, muscular, organ and nervous system, for a holistic approach that encompasses all aspects of health.
+She uses a holistic approach which involves directly treating the presenting symptoms and imbalances, as well as addressing the underlying cause to ensure long lasting changes for the client.

 Some of the techniques she uses are: